kennybetz/hackNFT2022/README.md

 Working on -
-Scaffold for demo of Smart Contract Functionality - works for video submission on testing ropsten network currently
+Scaffold for demo of Smart Contract Functionality - works for video submission on testing currently not live - had some trouble with dependencies and just started working with scaffold so way behind but so far it's awesome!

 React app to demo smart contract wallet login to game with NFT recognition - not yet live Connect Wallet Button , reads smart contract, pulls default GMRtag.
 Support UnLock to give access granted / denied messages.